-PHYS 2010 - Non-Calculus Based Physics I
+PHYS 2010 - Non-Calculus Physics I

-This course is an applied physics study of the basic laws and principles of technical measurement, forces, vectors, equilibrium, velocity and acceleration, work, energy, and power, basic laws and principles of rotational motion, simple machines, and properties of solids and fluids.
+4 sem hrs cr.
+(3 hours lecture-3 hours lab)This course is an applied physics study of the basic laws and principles of technical measurement, forces, vectors, equilibrium, velocity and acceleration, work, energy, and power, basic laws and principles of rotational motion, simple machines, and properties of solids and fluids.
 Prerequisite: Exemption from or completion of learning support competency courses OR with permission of the Curriculum Chair.
-In addition, completion of MATH 1710 and concurrent enrollment in or completion of MATH 1720 or MECH 1200 or exemption with permission of the Curriculum Chair.
-(Formerly PHY 2110)
+In addition, completion of MATH 1710 and MATH 1720 (MECH1320 can substitute for MATH1720) or completion of MATH 1730 or exemption with permission of the Curriculum Chair.
+Formerly/Same As (Formerly PHY 2110) Transfer (UT) or Non Transfer Course (UN): UT